Gideon Nye: Residence in Canton

 Nye was a merchant in China for over fifty years and the American Vice Consul at Canton (now Guangzhou) for the last ten years of his life.
 He was a scholarly man with a reputation for integrity, active as a Vice President of the Medical Missionary Society, and as a corresponding member of the American Geographical Society.
 He was known as one of the oldest foreign residents of Canton, having spent 55 years in that city since his arrival in 1831.
 He died in the city on January 25, 1888 and afterwards "the flags of the consulates, custom house and foreign ships in port were at half mast two days in token of public esteem and sorrow."

 Art collection

 Nye purchased a large collection of valuable paintings in England between 1845–1850, which were exhibited in New York.
 Attempts were made to keep his collection intact, but it was dispersed to locations such as the Metropolitan Museum of Art.
 The paintings were considered important American artistic treasures of the time.

 Books and writings on the Opium Wars

-Nye published many books and pamphlets as an eye witness to the events which led up to the First Opium War, based on his acquaintance with both Chinese people and foreigners living in China.
+Nye published many books and pamphlets as an eyewitness to the events which led up to the First Opium War, based on his acquaintance with both Chinese people and foreigners living in China.